flyingcircusio/fc-nixos/doc/src/upgrade.md

 existing garbage collection roots will be removed.
 Service users are not affected.
 You can still add gcroots manually (e.g. via `nix-store --add-root`).

+### Webproxy: Vinyl Cache and Varnish Cache

+The Varnish Cache open-source project renamed itself to Vinyl Cache.
+We follow this rename and use Vinyl Cache 9 as the new default package for the `webproxy` role.
+We still allow using Varnish Cache 8 in this release, but will remove this option with fc-nixos 26.11, read the [role documentation](#nixos-webproxy) for more information on how to use Varnish Cache 8.

+The project [`varnish-modules`](https://github.com/varnish/varnish-modules), which is published under `pkgs.varnish80Packages.modules` is not available for Vinyl Cache 9, as it is incompatible.

+The Vinyl Cache 9 release contains breaking changes, see [Upgrading to Vinyl Cache 9.0](https://vinyl-cache.org/docs/9.0/whats-new/upgrading-9.0.html).

+With the update to Vinyl Cache 9, all binary names changed from `varnishXXX` to `vinylXXX` and the user it runs in changed to `vinyl-cache`.

+We still support configuring Vinyl Cache 9 via `flyingcircus.services.varnish.virtualHosts` and `/etc/local/varnish/default.vcl` for this release, but please migrate this configuration to `flyingcircus.services.vinyl-cache.virtualHosts` and `/etc/local/vinyl-cache/default.vcl`.

+We support this migration with NixOS warnings, which you can review using the command 'fc-manage check'.
+After migrating to fc-nixos 26.05, this command will highlight any deprecated behaviour and suggest migration paths tailored to the VMs' specific situation.

 ## Other notable changes

 - The `imagemagick6` family of packages has known vulnerabilities and is not permitted by default anymore.
 Update your applications to work with a current version of imagemagick, or add this to `flyingcircus.permittedInsecurePackages`.